 So, in 2012, Google released the first version of its Penguin algorithm update.
 This was designed to decrease the SERP rankings of sites that had violated Google’s webmaster guidelines by using black-hat tactics to manipulate their number of backlinks.
 The Penguin updated allowed Google to recognize when links had been built unnaturally and unethically.
 Google can now penalize sites for these types of tactics by tanking their search engine rankings.
 Black-hat, or link spam, backlink building tactics include things such as buying links, link exchanges, hidden links, low-quality directory links, and more.

 In 2016, the Penguin update evolved to Penguin 4.0 and became a part of Google’s core algorithm.
 This means that websites are now evaluated in real time and ranking shifts happen in real time.
 It’s also more granular, so sites are evaluated page by page instead of on a full website basis.
 It’s important to know that Penguin does not demote sites due to spammy links anymore.
 Instead, they ignore or de-value the spammy links because they assume the destination website might not even know about these links that were added.
 Since this can be the case a lot of the times, this is good news for SEOs and webmasters alike!
 It’s also important to note that Google can still give you a “manual penalty” if it finds out you’ve engaged in unethical link building strategies.

-All in all, even though Google has made thousands of changes to its algorithm over time and still continues to do so, backlinks remain a key ranking signal and backlink management is a vital part of all SEO campaigns.
-Today, however, it’s more important to acquire links from relevant, trustworthy, and authoritative websites.
+Google has made thousands of changes to its algorithm over time and still continues to do so but, backlinks will always remain a key ranking signal.
+That’s why backlink management is a vital part of all SEO campaigns, and it’s more important than ever to acquire links from relevant, trustworthy, and authoritative websites.

 What Types of Backlinks are Valuable?